Decompositions of commutative monoid congruences and binomial ideals: Primary decomposition of binomial ideals

-\begin{remark} Corollary~\ref{c:irredDecomp} implies that binomial primary and irreducible decompositions are canonically recovered from essentially combinatorial data, just as in the monomial case.
-In the binomial case the decomposition can be redundant, but the redundancy is already inherent in the combinatorics; that is, it happens at the level of monoids, congruences, and witnesses, before coefficients enter the picture.
+\begin{remark} No choices are necessary to construct the coprincipal decomposition in Theorem~\ref{t:coprincipal'} or the combinatorial mesoprimary decomposition in Theorem~\ref{c:mesodecomp'}, and hence no choices are necessary to construct the primary decomposition in Theorem~\ref{t:primDecomp}: these decompositions are all canonically recovered from essentially combinatorial data---a set of witnesses and monoid primes, plus the congruence induced by the binomial ideal---just as in the monomial case.
+Canonicality in the binomial context, however, comes at the price of non-minimality.
+Some redundancy can be eliminated using Section~\ref{s:false}, but without arbitrary, unmotivated (and often symmetry-breaking) choices, redundancy can stubbornly persist.
+The reason is that the redundancy is already inherent in the combinatorics; that is, it happens at the level of monoids, congruences, and witnesses, before coefficients enter the picture.
 Note that by ``canonical'' we mean in the sense of ``determined without extra data or requirements''.
-In contrast, Ortiz \cite{ortiz59} uses the adjective ``canonical'' in an unfortunate manner to refer to primary decompositions that minimize a certain index of nilpotency.
-We view Ortiz's decompositions as optimized for a particular choice of ``cost function'' rather than as canonical; it could be possible to use cost functions other than index of nilpotency to define other optimized primary decompositions.
-Regardless of the name, Ojeda \cite{ojeda10} proves that the components in Ortiz's ``canonical'' decompositions are binomial when the original ideal is binomial, but these decompositions generally differ from the ones here, which rely solely on intrinsic data. \end{remark}
+In contrast, Ortiz \cite{ortiz59} uses the adjective ``canonical'' to refer to primary decompositions that minimize a certain index of nilpotency.
+Regardless of the name, Ojeda \cite{ojeda11} proves that the components in Ortiz's ``canonical'' decompositions are binomial when the original ideal is binomial, but these decompositions generally differ from the ones here, which rely solely on intrinsic data. \end{remark}

-\begin{remark} Corollary~\ref{c:irredDecomp} produces primary and irreducible decompositions whose components are mesoprimary binomial ideals.
-However, we do not know whether all binomial primary or irreducible ideals are mesoprimary over algebraically closed fields of positive characteristic. \end{remark}
+\begin{remark} In positive characteristic~$p$, primary binomial ideals need not be mesoprimary.
+This feature of mesoprimary decomposition reflects its freedom from characteristic.
+For instance, according to Hasse's local-to-global principle the ideal $\<x^p-\nolinebreak 1, y(x-1), y^2\>$ has no business being primary: in all but one characteristic it has two or more associated objects that accidentially coincide in characteristic~$p$. \end{remark}

 When the base field~$\kk$ is not algebraically closed, the binomial ideal~$I$ need not possess a binomial primary decomposition over~$\kk$ (see Example~\ref{e:arithsat}, for instance), but it does have one over the algebraic closure~$\ol\kk$.
 One of our original motivations for seeking a theory of mesoprimary decomposition was to gather primary components in such a way that Galois automorphisms (of~$\ol\kk$ over~$\kk$) permute them.
 In particular, if two primes are Galois translates of one another, then we wanted their corresponding primary components to look combinatorially the same.